For the latest information on Coronavirus and pregnancy, please see our COVID-19 (coronavirus) FAQs.

 Your employer should then offer you suitable alternative work.
 If there is no suitable alternative day-time work available, you should be suspended on maternity grounds and you should receive your full pay.

-If your employer refuses to take you off night work or if there are issues with your pay, call us on 0345 772 6100 for further advice.
+If your employer refuses to take you off night work or if there are issues with your pay, contact us for further advice.

 Make sure you think carefully about changing your job if you are pregnant or planning to become pregnant.